tableau/webdataconnector/docs/wdc_webengine.md

 **Resolution:** Don't rely on cookies.
 Use `tableau.connectionData` to pass data and expect users may need to re-authenticate if you don't preserve session data.

----

-### Help my WDC doesn't work and I can't do anything to fix it!
-Can I still use WebKit (the old browser engine) in Tableau 2019.4?

-**Details:** Some customers might need to use a WDC that is broken in Tableau 2019.4 and later because of the internal browser change.
-As a temporary fix, they can use the old Qt WebKit internal browser by using a legacy mode setting.

-**Resolution:** Customers can revert to Qt WebKit browser in WDC legacy mode.
-This support will not last forever.
-To enable this, customers need to set `LegacyWdcMode` to true (`1`) in the general Settings group for the current Tableau version in their registry/plist.
-This setting applies to both Tableau Desktop and Tableau Server.

-**Windows**: As an administrator on the computer where Tableau is installed, make a backup of the registry file before you make any changes to it.

-1. Open the Registry Editor (`regedit.exe`)

-1. Add and set the `LegacyWdcMode` registry key to `1`.
-The registry value is a `DWORD`.

-    Registry key location: `HKEY_LOCAL_MACHINE\SOFTWARE\Tableau\Tableau <version>\Settings\LegacyWdcMode`

-**macOS**

-* Run the following command from the Terminal command prompt:

-    `defaults write com.tableau.tableau-<TABLEAU VERSION>.plist Settings.Extensions.LegacyWdcMode "1"`

-    For example in Tableau Desktop 2019.4, use this command:

-    `defaults write com.tableau.tableau-2019.4.plist Settings.LegacyWdcMode "1"`